Institut Sankt Joseph Copenhagen: General Information

-Every ninth grade class, immediately prior to the completion of their studies, has the opportunity to go on a teacher led retreat and discuss with their peers what they have learned, and where they are going now in life.
+Every ninth-grade class, immediately prior to the completion of their studies, has the opportunity to go on a teacher led retreat and discuss with their peers what they have learned, and where they are going now in life.

-As of July 2013, The Institute of Saint Joseph will launch its inaugural summer program; focusing on language development, sports training, drama, theatre and community service projects in the local community.
+As of July 2013, The Institute of Saint Joseph will launch its inaugural summer program, focusing on language development, sports training, drama, theatre and community service projects in the local community.

 Philosophy

 Institut Sankt Joseph, as a Catholic School, believes that a Catholic educational and formational project must be essentially understood as a humanities project, rooted in the long tradition of Catholic education.
 As the overall objective, whether it is at the end of the first day of kindergarten, or at the end of 9th grade, every child should be equipped to take on the task of what it is to be human; in short, to be themselves.
-To this effect, the school has formulated statements in regards to its views on humanity and formation ideals.
+To this effect, the school has formulated statements in regard to its views on humanity and formation ideals.

 Diversity

 The student body is diverse both religiously and ethnically.
-Only 20% of the students are Catholic, whereas, 80% are Protestant, Jewish, Muslim or have no religious affiliation.
+Only 20% of the students are Catholic, whereas 80% are Protestant, Jewish, Muslim or have no religious affiliation.
 The school has a strong ecumenical profile, with activities such as the daily "morning song", where students of all beliefs come together in solidarity to start the day.
 In addition, there are many opportunities for the Catholic students at the school to stay engaged with their faith, such as the Wednesday "lunch mass" and feast day celebration masses celebrated with two Catholic priests affiliated with the school.
 In addition, students originate from 59 different countries and have 33 different mother tongues in total.